In today’s tutorial I’ll be demonstrating how you can take a design and superimpose it onto a blank t shirt using GIMP.

 And with that, we are done!
 We’ve created our t shirt mockup.

-For complete step-by-step instructions with voice narration, please refer to the video tutorial at the top of the page.
+For complete step-by-step instructions with voice narration, please refer to the video tutorial below.
 If you have any questions let me know, and as always, thanks for watching!